MedicV2/MudaeCraft/README.md

 - **Discord Integration**: The script runs automatically on the Discord channels where Mudae bot is active.
 - **Settings Panel**: Click the **MudaeCraft** button in Discord to open the settings panel.
   - **Auto Kakera Reaction**: Toggle auto-claim for kakera types.
-  - **Auto Claim Waifus**: Set the minimum kakera value for auto-claiming waifus.
+  - **Auto Claim Waifus**: Set the minimum kakera value for auto-claiming waifus, and make sure to check the checkbox next to it.
+  - **Auto Claim Waifus by name:** This feature has yet to be implemented.

 ### Settings